caio-alcantara/NFTPreview/README.md

 ### What I learned

-I mostly learnt more of CSS and Flexbox, and also a lot of 'organizating' my HTML.
+I mostly learned more of CSS and Flexbox, and also a lot of 'organizating' my HTML.